 Image SEO Insights

 Search engines use hundreds of factors to judge how relevant a web page is for users.
-One of those factors is image alt text, and with the changes to Google Image Search in 2018, websites have the potential to drive traffic with image SEO.
+One of those factors is image alt text, and with the changes to Google Image Search throughout the previous year, websites have the potential to drive traffic with image SEO.

 Here are 10 best practices if you’re ready to start writing robust and authoritative alt text: